-- 1. Bank guarantee equal to 50% of the minimum financial obligation from a bank of international repute acceptable to the Government on the prescribed format in PCA/PSA.
+- 1. Bank guarantee equal to 25% of the minimum financial obligation from a bank of international repute acceptable to the Government on the prescribed format in PCA/PSA.

-- 2. Parent Company Guarantee
+- Parent Company Guarantee of a multinational exploration and production company of international repute with a proven track record.

 - 3. Petroleum production lien

 - 4. First and preferred assets lien

 - 5. Escrow Account